Last Updated on 28 November 2025 by Cycloscope

 Camping in Taiwan

-When cycling in Taiwan, camping is certainly the way to go.
-Free camping is legal in Taiwan and there are hundreds of great spots to pitch your tent, whether along the coast, in the mountains, or even inside the cities.
-Gazebos for resting are literally everywhere, and they make great camping locations, especially when the weather is not friendly to you.
+When cycling in Taiwan, camping is undoubtedly the way to go.
+Free camping is legal in Taiwan, and there are hundreds of great spots to pitch your tent, whether along the coast, in the mountains, or even inside the cities.
+Gazebos for resting are literally everywhere, and they make great camping locations, especially when the weather is not friendly.

-When on a Taiwan cycling tour, it’s also very easy to find proper campgrounds, not all of those are free (like in South Korea), but they are mostly cheap.
-There are official campgrounds near many of the tourist highlights of Taiwan, like Taroko Gorge or Yehliu Geopark.
+When on a Taiwan cycling tour, it’s also very easy to find proper campgrounds, not all of which are free (like in South Korea), but they are mostly cheap.
+There are official campgrounds near many of Taiwan’s tourist highlights, such as Taroko Gorge and Yehliu Geopark.

 Accommodation in Taiwan

-Some stretches of the east coastal road do not feature any type of accommodation for several kilometers, always check on your GPS or map when the next accommodation will be, and keep in mind that there could be only expensive ones.
+Some stretches of the east coast road lack accommodation for several kilometers.
+Always check on your GPS or map for the next accommodation, and keep in mind that there could be only expensive ones.
 Booking in advance is often a good idea in Taiwan.

-A hotel might be considered cheap in Taiwan when priced below 45/50 USD per night (double room), the only places where you’ll find cheaper accommodation are most tourist cities.
-Often there is a quite big difference in quality between 40$ rooms and 50/55$ ones.
+A hotel might be considered cheap in Taiwan when priced below 45/50 USD per night (double room), the only places where you’ll find more affordable accommodation are in most tourist cities.
+Often, there is a pretty big difference in quality between $40 rooms and $ 50/55 ones.

 Couchsurfing and other hospitality networks in Taiwan

-There is a big Couchsurfing community in Taiwan and also one of the biggest Warmshowers networks in Asia.
-Try contacting the hosts in advance and remember to write considerate requests.
+There is a large Couchsurfing community in Taiwan and one of the largest Warmshowers networks in Asia.
+Try contacting the hosts in advance, and remember to write considerate requests.

 Check also our article about the best hospitality networks online